 Kent Taylor took over as just the fourth 11 o'clock sports anchor in WAVE 3 history in January of 2002.
 He was named "Kentucky TV Sportscaster of the Year" by the Associated Press in 2008, 2009 and 2012.
+In 2013 he was voted "Best Sports Reporter" by Louisville Magazine.

 Kent joined WAVE in July of 2000, after working six years as a Sports Reporter/Photographer at WLKY.

-Kent spent three weeks in Salt Lake City in 2002, covering the Winter Olympics.
+He spent three weeks in Salt Lake City in 2002, covering the Winter Olympics.
 He has traveled to Baltimore, Maryland to cover the Preakness Stakes and Elmont, New York for the Belmont Stakes.

 Kent was the front man for WAVE's coverage of the 2008 Ryder Cup at Valhalla Golf Club.
 The program, "A Victory for Valhalla," was named "Best Sports Special" by the Associated Press.